 OK so we’ve determined that the type of mountain bike riding you do will dictate the type of bike you need; and it’s a similar situation with what you wear and the accessories you need.

 The more technical and risky the mountain biking, the more ‘armour’ is usually worn.
-This can include full head and face helmets, googles, upper armour plates, limb plates, reinforced gloves, etc.
+This can include full face helmets, goggles, limb protection and even neck/spine protection.